tda-homcloud/homcloud-website/source/index.en.html.markdown

 ## License

-homcloud-base is distributed under GPL 3 or any later version.
+HomCloud is distributed under GPL 3 or any later version.
-Please see [license-base.html](license-base.html) for details.
+Please see [license.html](license.html) for details.
 If you want to know the details about GPL, please see the <https://www.gnu.org/licenses/gpl-3.0.en.html>.